Arte Johnson: Early television and film roles

 Johnson appeared three times in the 1955–1956 CBS sitcom It's Always Jan, starring Janis Paige and Merry Anders.
-In 1956 a young Arte Johnson appeared in episode 22 Season 3 of the Make Room for Daddy in an episode called "Who can figure kids" where he sang and danced.
+In 1956 a young Arte Johnson appeared in season 3, episode 22, of Make Room for Daddy in an episode called "Who Can Figure Kids", where he sang and danced.
 In 1958 he joined the cast of the short-lived NBC sitcom Sally.
 On that program he played Bascomb Bleacher, Jr., the son of a co-owner of a department store, portrayed by Gale Gordon.
 He played Ariel Lavalerra in the 1960 film The Subterraneans, an adaptation of Jack Kerouac's 1958 novel of the same name.
 In 1960 and 1961, he appeared in three episodes of Jackie Cooper's military sitcom/drama series Hennesey, also on CBS.
 In Alfred Hitchcock Presents he played Mr. Bates in the episode "A Secret Life" (1962).
 He was cast in an episode of Frank Aletter's sitcom Bringing Up Buddy.
 He also appeared in an episode of The Twilight Zone titled "The Whole Truth" (1961).

 Before his big breakthrough in Laugh-In, Johnson was cast for a guest role as Corporal Coogan in the anthology series GE True ("The Handmade Private," 1962).
 He played a bumbling navy cameraman on an episode of McHale's Navy in the first season and The Andy Griffith Show as a hotel clerk in the episode "Andy and Barney in the Big City" (also 1962).
 He was a member of the regular cast of the 1962–1963 situation comedy Don't Call Me Charlie!, portraying Corporal Lefkowitz.
 Johnson appeared in a comedic role as Charlie, a boom-microphone operator who demonstrates to Jack Benny how to tell a joke properly, on The Jack Benny Program that aired on October 2, 1964.
 The joke performed in the sketch was the "ugly baby" story, later associated with Flip Wilson.
 He made a guest appearance on ABC's sitcom, Bewitched as Samantha's (Elizabeth Montgomery) Cousin Edgar in the final episode of the first season, airing on June 2, 1965.
 Also in 1965, Johnson played a rare dramatic supporting role in the film The Third Day as Lester Aldrich, who turns out to be the downtrodden husband of the sleazy nymphomaniac Holly.

 Johnson appeared in one of the final episodes of ABC's The Donna Reed Show in 1966.
 He was cast in the satirical James Coburn film The President's Analyst (1967), in which he gave a comically chilling performance as a federal agent with a blindly obedient "orders are orders" mentality.
 He appeared in the Season 3 episode of Lost in Space titled "Princess of Space" (1968).
 Johnson also starred in an episode of Rod Serling's Night Gallery titled "The Flip-Side of Satan" (1971).